 I love it when I learn new things from the comments people leave on my site.

-About two weeks ago, I wrote an article about coconut oil – an awesome tropical oil with many health benefits.
+About two weeks ago, I wrote an article about coconut oil – a super healthy tropical oil.

-Apparently, there are quite a few studies that support this process and a lot of people on blogs and discussion boards swear by it.
+Apparently, there are quite a few studies that support this process and a lot of people swear by it.

 I have now been doing this every morning for about 10 days… and I am impressed.